MicrosoftDocs/Dynamics-365-Operations.nl-nl/articles/fin-ops-core/dev-itpro/analytics/er-components-inspections.md

 #### <a name="option-2"></a>Optie 2

-Verwijder in het deelvenster voor gegevensbronnen van de ontwerper voor modeltoewijzingen gegevensbron **Y** opnieuw.
+Voeg in het deelvenster voor gegevensbronnen van de ontwerper voor modeltoewijzingen gegevensbron **Y** opnieuw toe.

 ## <a name="executability-of-an-expression-with-filter-function"></a><a id="i4"></a>Uitvoerbaarheid van een expressie met FILTER-functie